|

 When choosing acoustic panels, it is important to consider both aesthetics and functionality.
 There are different types of acoustic panels, including sound absorbing panels, diffusers and combined panels that can be adapted to different room sizes and sound needs.
 It is also important to place the panels correctly to achieve the best effect on the acoustics.

 Sound can be suppressed from traveling through space using barriers.
-This will create soundproof environments.

 Sound in an environment is a result of bouncing reflections.
 The way sound interacts with the room can be shaped to give the listener a better perception of the sound.
 This is sound quality.